-Benefits have been accrued in the Defined Contribution (DC) Section for joiners after August 2007 and in respect of salaries in excess of the £30,000 cap for Defined Benefit (DB) members.
+Benefits have been accrued in the Defined Contribution (DC) Section for joiners after August 2007 and in respect of salaries in excess of the £30k cap for Defined Benefit (DB) members.
 From 31 March 2016, the DB Section of the Scheme closed to future accrual, so all future contributions are limited to the DC Section.
-During 2022, CABI made total contributions to the DC Section of the Scheme of £710k, (2021: £689k).
+During 2023, CABI made total ongoing contributions to the DC Section of the Scheme of £839k, (2022: £710k).